WELLINGWANG/WELLINGWANG.github.io/_posts/2020-08-20-excel-data-notes.markdown

 categories: Excel notes; Data notes
 ---

-## Mastering Data Analysis in Excel by Duke
+## Mastering Data Analysis in Excel by Duke University

 **You can find this wonderful course on Coursera [here](https://www.coursera.org/learn/analytics-excel/home).**